ivanizag/z80-mbc2-emu/README.md

 - Support interrupt driven serial transmission to support the Basic image
 - Change the way to exit to host to allow control-c to be used on the emulation.
-- User led, button and GPIO is not connected to anything
+- User led, button and GPIO are not connected to anything
 - Test in MacOS